The Human Papillomavirus (HPV) is the leading cause of cervical cancer. Now, there is a vaccine that protects you from

 Why should my daughter get this vaccine before she even has sex?

 This vaccine is not a green light for sex but it is a red light to stop cancer in your daughter’s future.
 The vaccine does not protect against pregnancy or other STIs.
 This is a cancer vaccine for PRE-exposure to the HPV types that most frequently lead to cervical cancer, vulvar cancer, and vaginal cancer.
 Getting the vaccine early allows for pre-exposure protection.
 In fact, it is shown that pre-teens and teens have the best immune response from the vaccine.

 We encourage mothers to begin a reproductive health care approach long before their daughters become sexually active.
 This is a wonderful time to talk frankly about issues of puberty and is an opportunity to open the door for greater communication, accurate education, and re-affirmation of strong self-esteem.
 These are the most important elements for your daughter to make good decisions about her body, no matter the pressure or wild myths she hears out there.

 Who should get this vaccine?

-The vaccine is recommended for women and men between the ages of 9 and 45.
+The vaccine is recommended for people between the ages of 9 and 45.
 If you receive the vaccine before becoming sexually active, the vaccine offers the most protection.
 Even if you have only had one sexual partner, you may have already been exposed to HPV.

 What if I have been sexually active for a while?